albibalbi/ESIT/README.md

 ### Set NodeJS server IP adress in ESP32 code

-We need to tell the ESP32 which address to send the data to so, in the `ESP32code` folder open `httpClient.cpp` in a text editor and change the 6th line.
+We need to tell the ESP32 which address to send the data to so, in the `ESP32code` folder open `` in a text editor and change the 6th line.
 Insert the local IP address of the pc where the server will be running.

 ```c++
 // node server address